MGEScan/mgescan/docs/source/visualization.rst

 Visualization
 =============

 Galaxy Workflow System helps display results using genome browsers such as UCSC or Ensembl.
-RetroTMiner supports gene-finding format (GFF) to describe genes of MGEScan results so both ltr and non-ltr results can be views via UCSC Genome Browser or Ensembl.
+MGEScan supports gene-finding format (GFF) to describe genes of MGEScan results so both ltr and non-ltr results can be views via UCSC Genome Browser or Ensembl.

 UCSC Genome Browser
 -------------------